agilecustoms/release/docs/about.md

 2. Implement features only when they are needed and thus can be tested!
 3. Very thoughtful and detailed documentation, including examples for each use case

-## why not just use `semantic-release`?
+## Why not just use [semantic-release](https://github.com/semantic-release/semantic-release)?

+1. I found it somewhat hard to learn and configure: it is like a Lego set, not all plugins have good quality and documentation.
+I wanted to have a GH action that works fine by default and clear usecase-based documentation with examples of how to configure the action per specific use case
-1. `semantic-release` as of June 2025 has no plugins to 1) upload files in S3, 2) publish Docker images to ECR, 3) publish maven in CodeArtifact
+2. Semantic-release as of June 2025 has no plugins to 1) upload files in S3, 2) publish Docker images to ECR, 3) publish maven in CodeArtifact
-2. `semantic-release` is a library.
-To use it as a GH action, you need a wrapper, like [semantic-release-action](https://github.com/cycjimmy/semantic-release-action)
-3. `semantic-release` is good for open source projects where people diligently follow commit message conventions.
+3. Semantic-release is good for open source projects where people diligently follow commit message conventions.
 Enterprise projects tend to use a simplified approach: no release notes, no changelog, just bump a minor version and publish
-4. conceptually I found `semantic-release` somewhat hard to learn and configure, I wanted to have a GH action that works fine by default and clear usecase-based documentation with examples how to configure the action per specific use case

 Internally `semantic-release` uses `conventional-changelog`.
 At some point I thought about using `conventional-changelog` directly, but then I realized that `conventional-changlog` itself is a "Lego" - you need at least next 4 libraries: